mkluczyk/my_company_react/README.md

 1. Creating a well-functioning React application with properly working components.
 2. Presentation of the ability to apply current, good practices when writing React code and ensuring its readability.
 3. Using knowledge of HTML and CSS tags in the application (including Responsive Web Design techniques) and the way they correspond to the React components.
-4. Showing the usage of the React hooks.

 **<a href="https://mycompanypage.netlify.app/">CLICK TO ENTER THE WEBSITE</a>**